A Playbook for Local SEO Agencies

 Lost annually by small businesses to poor retention

 Month 1: You sign a client for SEO and include the loyalty program in the same contract.
-Within week 1, their regulars start getting push notifications, foot traffic picks up, the owner sees immediate engagement data.
-They feel you working.
+Within week 1, their regular customers start receiving push notifications.
+Foot traffic increases.
+The owner sees engagement data right away.
+They feel that you are delivering results.

-Month 2: SEO is still cooking.
-But the client is watching their loyalty card install numbers climb, their repeat visit rate jump, their Google reviews multiply.
-They're not dreading month 3 anymore.
-They're looking forward to it.
+Month 2: The SEO is still building.
+But the client can see their loyalty card installs growing, their repeat visit rate increasing, and their Google reviews multiplying.
+They are not worried about month 3 anymore.

-Month 3-4: SEO rankings start landing.
-Now you have two wins to point at.
-The churn conversation never happens.
+Month 3-4: SEO rankings start appearing.
+You have two results to point to instead of one.
+The conversation about canceling never happens.

-You didn't become a loyalty expert.
-You didn't stop being an SEO agency.
-You just bought yourself the time SEO actually needs to work — and you get paid for it monthly, on top of your SEO retainer.
+You did not become a loyalty expert.
+You did not stop being an SEO agency.
+You added a service that gave you the time SEO actually needs to work.
+And you get paid for that service every month, on top of your SEO retainer.

 03